NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 * A key detailing the number of cases in each cohort and the color that represents each (blue/gold).

 * A Venn diagram, which shows the overlap between the two cohorts.
-The Venn diagram can be opened in a 'Set Operations' tab by choosing "Open venn diagram in new tab".
+The Venn diagram can be opened in a 'Set Operations' tab by choosing "Open Venn diagram in new tab".

 * A selectable [survival plot](Exploration.md#survival-analysis) that compares both sets with information about the percentage of represented cases.